Last Updated on

-There are many paths, all interconnected to each other, but the map that provided at the entrance is small and not very clear.
-Could be easy to get lost if you don’t have a strong sense of directions, the paths are marked with colored stripes on the trees, but those are not always evident.
+There are many paths, all interconnected to each other, but the map provided at the entrance is small and not very clear.
+It could be easy to get lost if you don’t have a strong sense of direction, the paths are marked with colored stripes on the trees, but those are not always evident.

 Hiking Lambir Hills

-We first head for the Latak Waterfall, just 20 minutes of an easy trek, suspended catwalks and rocky terrain.
-The waterfall is nice, some 25m high, falling into a wide and deep pond where is possible to swim.
+We first head for the Latak Waterfall, just 20 minutes of an easy trek, suspended catwalks, and rocky terrain.
+The waterfall is nice, some 25m high, falling into a wide and deep pond where it is possible to swim.

 Zul tells us a creepy story about this pond: a few years ago, during his volunteering service as a diver for the civil protection, he was called to recover the body of a drawn kid, who ended up entangled to some roots and couldn’t make it to the shore.
 Be careful.

 There are 3 more medium-sized waterfalls in this park, all signposted.
 Further on the trek becomes more serious, some parts are really steep, constant up and down, the paths though are almost always immersed in the forest shade, and is often possible to cool down in the stream.